itiny-dot/Piano/README.md

 This was my project for my Embedded Systems class.
+My group and I used the STM32 microcontroller to create a mini piano, using grapes as the touch sensors.
+By integrating the STM32 microcontroller with MPR121 and speaker via I2C, UART, and DMA protocols.